-If you’re planning on visiting multiple destinations, or planning on being overseas for 6-12 months, this guide can help you understand how your travel insurance may protect you whilst you’re seeing the world.
+If you’re planning on visiting multiple destinations or travelling for 6-12 months, this guide will help you understand how your travel insurance can protect you whilst you’re on the road.

-If you’re planning on traveling overseas long-term, we offer policies that can cover you for up to 12 months from when your trip starts.
-Depending on your Country of Residence, some of the benefits of our policies include:
+If you’re planning on travelling overseas long-term, we offer policies that can cover you for up to 12 months from when your trip starts.
+Some of the benefits of our policies include:

-Traveller tip: When hunting around for a travel insurance policy, you might be tempted to take the most cost-effective cover without reading through the Policy Wording first.
+Traveller tip: when hunting around for a travel insurance policy, you might be tempted to take the most cost-effective cover without reading through the Product Disclosure Statement (PDS) first.
 It pays to familiarise yourself with all the benefits, policy limits and exclusions before you get a quote.
 Choose your policy carefully as you can’t upgrade from a Standard Plan to an Explorer Plan mid-trip.

 You may be able to extend your policy up to a maximum of 12 months from the policy commencement date, which is indicated on your Certificate of Insurance.
-Extensions must be done prior to 11:59pm on the closing date of your current policy, based on the time and date in the capital city of your Country of Residence, and are subject to eligibility requirements.
+Extensions must be done prior to 11:59pm AEST/AEDT on the return date shown on your Certificate of Insurance and are subject to eligibility requirements.

 If you don’t meet the eligibility requirements to extend your policy, you can still buy a new policy whilst travelling.
 This new policy is subject to a 72-hour waiting period.